Determine demand and selling strategies

 Get discovered on international search engines

-To help ensure global buyers can find your products, take steps to learn more about international SEO (search engine optimization) for your target markets.
-Google is the world’s most popular search engine, but there are some notable, locale-specific search engines to consider as well:
+To help ensure global customers can find your products, take steps to learn more about international SEO for your target markets.
+Google is the world’s most popular search engine, but there are some notable locale-specific search engines to consider as well:

 The language your website uses has a significant impact on your SEO success as well, especially internationally.
-It’s best to translate your website into the local language for each of your target markets.
-Doing so will allow you to target the most relevant local words and phrases, improving your search engine visibility.
-Providing a local website will also help.
+It’s best to translate your website into the local language for each of your target markets, create a local website.
+By doing so, you could target the most relevant local words and phrases, thereby improve your search engine visibility.

 Choose a selling option

 - 1Fast and easy to start: Established online marketplaces like eBay and Etsy can often give you better reach for lower cost.
 You could test demand for your products before committing a large sum to re-developing your existing site.
 Some of the advantages eBay offers include:

 - Eligible listings are automatically made available to millions of eBay buyers in more than 54 countries.

 - Powerful marketing tools to help you generate demand for your products.